luisherranz/deepsignal/README.md

 - **Stable references**: `deepsignal` uses stable references, which means that the same `Proxy` instances will be returned for the same objects so they can exist in different places of the data structure, just like regular JavaScript objects.
 - **Automatic derived state**: getters are automatically converted to computeds instead of signals.
 - **TypeScript support**: `deepsignal` is written in TypeScript and includes type definitions, so you can use it seamlessly with your TypeScript projects, including access to the signal value through the prefix `state.$prop`.
+- **State management**: `deepsignal` can be used as a state manager, including state and actions in the same object.

 The most important feature is that **it just works**.
 You don't need to do anything special.
 Just create an object, mutate it normally and all your components will know when they need to rerender.